Guilt Tripping in Relationships: Signs, Causes, and How to Deal With It

 9. Ignoring

 Sometimes, a person who is using guilt may try to make you even guiltier by ignoring your efforts to solve a problem you’re having.
+This is one of the signs of guilt-tripping in a relationship.

 Maybe there has been a disagreement, and you’re legitimately trying to have a conversation to move past it.
 A guilt tripper may refuse to engage in the conversation to make you feel even worse.